maximkiesel1/NLP_Machine_Learning_Pipline/README.md

     - Recall = 0.85
     - F1-Score = 0.60
 - text_length_extractor.py: A Python script that extracts the length of each text message in characters and words.
-- classifier.pkl: A file containing the trained machine learning model.
+- classifier.pkl.zip: A file containing the trained machine learning model.
+  - To download the classifier.py.zip file, which has been uploaded to a Git LFS server, you will need to have Git LFS installed and configured.
+After installing Git LFS, you can activate it by running the command git lfs install.
+Once Git LFS is installed and configured, you can download the classifier.py.zip file by running git lfs pull.
+After downloading, the file will be in its compressed zip format and must be manually unzipped by the user.

 # Web App